 SIRIUS aims to manage the overall data life cycle, including data generation (e.g., from a simulation) or acquisition (e.g., in the case of experimental and observational data), optimized data placement, runtime data management including migration, reorganization and reduction, data consumption for knowledge discovery, and purging data from the system to optimize system operation.
 Key research questions addressed by SIRIUS include: (1) How can we initially place data so that it can be discovered and consumed efficiently?
 (2) How can the placement and migration of data across a multi-tiered storage hierarchy be optimized at runtime, both from the application and system perspective?
 (3) How can knowledge about the application used to better prepare the data for consumption?
 (4) When and how do we make the decision to purge data?

 Data placement and movement: When an application outputs or accesses data, the storage and middleware layers needs to decide what data is placed where in the multi-level storage system.
 This placement decision can have a significant impact on data management throughout the lifetime of the data.
 For example, our past work on data–staging [12,13] on HPC systems with multi-level memory structures has shown that different output techniques targeting different layers of the storage hierarchy can have a significant impact on the overhead observed by the application for I/O operations.
 A key requirement is application-driven runtime mechanisms for dynamically managing data placement across the layers of the distributed storage hierarchy throughout the data lifecycle, coordinating data movement and data sharing between the components of the application workflow, with the overarching goal of maximizing the relative utility to the application as well as the system while reducing access costs.
-As noted before, the complexities of heterogeneous multi-level storage structures requires adaptive placement policies are required to be implemented to optimally utilize storage resources vertically (across deep memory hierarchies) and horizontally (across nodes within a memory level) while accommodating dynamic application requirements and transient system states.
+As noted before, the complexities of heterogeneous multi-level storage structures require adaptive placement policies are required to be implemented to optimally utilize storage resources vertically (across deep memory hierarchies) and horizontally (across nodes within a memory level) while accommodating dynamic application requirements and transient system states.
 Our approach is to increase knowledge about the data and its use within the application and leverage this knowledge to drive data placement and overall management.

 Soliciting application hints: As described in the previous section, one of the main components of our proposed storage system is the ability to reorganize, refactor, and reduce data as it is generated and to reorganize and possibly regenerate the data as it is accessed.
 We carry this principle into the placement and movement of data by allowing applications to define hints and policies that guide what data is placed where.
 We will explore the use of application hints in two distinct areas.
 First, we will study the challenges and trade-offs of either augmenting the I/O interface with hints or allowing the addition of an external specification that defines the use case.
 Our experience with developing modern I/O interfaces has shown that both techniques have value [12,13] and we will investigate the set of hints that are embedded in the application code vs. those that are described within a non-compiled specification.
 Second, we will study how hints can guide data placement as data is handed off from application to storage (during a write) and from storage to application (during the read).
 In both cases we will study what minimal set of annotations and hints can allow the storage system to minimize data movement and optimize the resources consumed by I/O.